5r1kanth/GDPFall24-Group05/README.md

      * **Analytics and Monitoring:** Integrate analytics tools to help instructors track course performance, student progress, and engagement metrics.
 Provide insights into which sections are most or least effective, and offer data-driven recommendations for improvement.
       * **Communication Tools:** Include features for instructor-student communication, such as discussion boards, messaging systems, and announcement tools, to facilitate interaction and feedback.
+      * **Notification Center:** Alerts and Reminders: Automated notifications for course deadlines, student interactions,  Direct communication with students and other instructors and system updates.
+      * **User Management**:Enrollment Tracking: Manage student enrollment status, attendance, and progress.

+`